 ART + EFFECT – High School Poster Contest

-The Graphic Design and Fine Arts Department at Cabrini University will be hosting its second annual High School Poster Contest this fall.
-The objective of the contest is for students to create a conceptual poster where they can explore a variety of media from traditional to computer-generated based upon the theme of immigration.
+The Graphic Design and Fine Arts department at Cabrini University will be hosting its third annual Art + Effect High School Poster Contest this fall.
+The objective of the contest is for students to create a conceptual poster that brings awareness to the theme of mental health issues.
+Students can explore a variety of media from traditional to computer-generated based for their creative solutions.

 - Size: 21.75" x 29" (Vertical only)

 - Name "lastname_firstname_school_grade.pdf"

 (ex: smith_john_MHS_10.pdf / John Smith, My High School, Grade 10)

 - Contest open to all high school students